Sherri Littlefield

-Sherri Littlefield (born Sherri Nienass; January 24, 1987) also known as Sherri Nienass Littlefield, is an American artist, photographer, curator and art dealer.
+Sherri Nienass (born January 24, 1987) also known as Sherri Nienass Littlefield, is an American artist, photographer, curator and art dealer.
 She is most known for her elaborate curatorial projects, and as the former director of Foley Gallery on the Lower East Side of Manhattan.

-In 2016, Littlefield founded treat gallery, a collaborative project that helps nonprofits and underrepresented artists through contemporary art.
+In 2016, Nienass founded treat gallery, a collaborative project that helps nonprofits and underrepresented artists through contemporary art.

 Personal life

 Sherri was born in Milwaukee, Wisconsin, raised in Central Florida and graduated from Eau Gallie High School in 2005.
-Littlefield identifies as Christian, is a practicing Lutheran, and attends Lutheran Church Missouri Synod church Our Saviour New York.
+Nienass identifies as Christian, is a practicing Lutheran, and attends Lutheran Church Missouri Synod church Our Saviour New York.
 Littlefield is a fan of WWE, and attended WrestleMania 36.

 In 2014, she married former music therapist turned editor and writer Andrew Littlefield in Atlanta, Georgia.
 As of 2018, they resided in the Crown Heights neighborhood of Brooklyn, New York.
+The couple divorced in 2026.

 Education

-Littlefield graduated with a BS in studio art in 2009 from Florida State University in Tallahassee, Florida, where she was a member of Marching Chiefs and classmates with multi-media and installation artist Rachel Rossin.
+Nienass graduated with a BS in studio art in 2009 from Florida State University in Tallahassee, Florida, where she was a member of Marching Chiefs and classmates with multi-media and installation artist Rachel Rossin.
 She received her master's degree in fine arts in emerging media from the University of Central Florida in 2012.
 American interdisciplinary artist Wanda Raimundi-Ortiz served on her graduate thesis committee.
-Littlefield was honored as a 30 under 30 recipient in 2016 for "recognition as an outstanding young alumni who strives for greatness in her professional and personal life."
+Nienass was honored as a 30 under 30 recipient in 2016 for "recognition as an outstanding young alumni who strives for greatness in her professional and personal life."

-After a summer internship at Tandem Press, in Madison, Wisconsin, Littlefield completed graduate school at UCF.
+After a summer internship at Tandem Press, in Madison, Wisconsin, Nienass completed graduate school at UCF.

 Career

 Littlefield viewing a photograph by Lissa Rivera at ClampArt.

-Littlefield moved to Atlanta, Georgia, and began working at the Savannah College of Art and Design.
+Nienass moved to Atlanta, Georgia, and began working at the Savannah College of Art and Design.
 She moved to New York City in 2015.
 From 2015 to 2018, Sherri worked at Parsons School of Design.

-In 2016, Littlefield launched treat gallery, a project that donates a portion of sales to local non-profits and charities.
-In a 2016 interview, Littlefield cited Patrick and Holly Kahn, founders of Snap!
+In 2016, Nienass launched treat gallery, a project that donates a portion of sales to local non-profits and charities.
+In a 2016 interview, Nienass cited Patrick and Holly Kahn, founders of Snap!
 Orlando, and Matthew Deleget, artist and founder of Minus Space as inspirations due to their ability to "put their families first but have a deep love for their community and career."